Vannphreak-Choup/learning/README.md

-This repository is for building small mini project and learning !!!!
+""This repository is for building small mini project and learning !!!!
-    PYTHON      JAVA
+    PYTHON      JAVA""